sanrajagopal/DSC232RGroupProject/README.md

 ### Model 1b - Random Forest v2

-We decided to do another random forest model with the adjustments to the data (see Discussion Section).
+We decided to do another random forest model with the adjustments to the data.
 With these adjustments, the model better generalized to the data but our accuracy suffered greatly.
 However, this trade-off was worth it as it could more accurately identify at-risk species as opposed to blanket classifying everything as safe.

 Additionally, certain features started to become more relevant.
 Moving average sst (sea surface temperature) being a top feature could indicate that organisms in areas where climate change has a larger impact on sst (such as polar regions and tropical) might be facing the greatest threat.
 Moving average sum count is self-explanatory as those numbers increasing and decreasing would have a direct correlation on population counts.
-But the rolling standard deviation sea surface salinity being an impactful feature is hard to reason out.
+But the rolling standard deviation sss (sea surface salinity) being an impactful feature is hard to reason out.
 It could be that organisms with narrow salinity tolerances are more impacted by higher variability in their local salinity, similar to organisms being affected by changing sst, and this is reflected in the model.
 But this would require deeper analysis.
 Regardless, we wanted to try a different model that could potentially have better accuracy given the same adjustments we made.

-### Model 2 - Gradient Boosted Trees
+### Model 2 - Gradient Boosted Trees Classifier

-We chose gradient-boosted trees as the second model as they could potentially handle outlying errors better than a random forest by iteratively correcting errors from previous weak learners.
-The random forest model struggled with many outliers, which we hoped gradient-boosted trees would manage more effectively.
-Gradient-boosted trees also tend to perform better on complex data, and given that our data is mostly environmental factors that have varied interactions over time, we expected gradient-boosted trees to perform better.
+We chose a GBT (gradient-boosted tree) classifier as the second model as they could potentially handle outlying errors better than a random forest by iteratively correcting errors from previous weak learners.
+The random forest model struggled with many outliers, which we hoped the GBT classifier would manage more effectively.
+GBT classifiers also tend to perform better on complex data, and given that our data is mostly environmental factors that have varied interactions over time, we expected GBT classifiers to perform better.

-The gradient-boosted tree model showed similar accuracy to the model 1b.
+The GBT classifier model showed similar accuracy to the model 1b.
 However, given that the run time for this model is much higher than random forest, it may not be worth the slight difference in accuracy.
 Additionally, the fitting graph showed our model had overfitted in nearly all levels of depth, which might mean that the model would have difficulty in generalizing to new data.

 Despite this, some interesting results were gleaned from the feature importance extraction.
-Consistently, sst and sss (sea surface salinity) were among the top features in determining species red list category classification, very similar to the random forest models.
+Consistently, sst (sea surface temperature) and sss (sea surface salinity) were among the top features in determining species red list category classification, very similar to the random forest models.
 Average shore distance being the most influential feature could be explained by human impact as organisms closer to shore might have more human interactions.
 Or it could be a bias in the data as those reporting this data are going to use observations they have the easiest access to.
 Bathymetry might have a similar story in that as a majority of marine species live in shallow waters to benefit from the phytoplankton requiring sunlight, they are also the easiest to access by humans.
 This, in turn, could make them vulnerable to human activities, or it could make them easier to catalog, making them part of a skewed sampling process.

 While the GBT classifier did not meet expectations, it did provide interesting insights into marine ecological relationships that would benefit from further analysis.

 ### Final Model - Random Forest v2

-After considering the models and their similar performances, we decided to use the altered random forest model as our final model.
-Its fitting graph showed much more promise compared to the other models, it had a similar if not equal performance to the GBT model, as well as being able to be trained faster.
+After considering the models and their similar performances, we decided to use our random forest v2 model as our final model.
+Its fitting graph showed much more promise compared to the other models, it had a similar if not equal performance to the GBT classifier model, as well as being able to be trained faster.
 These qualities made it the best candidate for our final model.
 While its test performance was not at the level we were hoping for, further feature expansion may improve performance in future iterations.

 As seen in the prior models, sst and sss were consistently the most important features throughout the dataset.
 What was surprising was how spread counts were in their influence on the final model, with rolling averages being the highest impact.
 Year-over-year features (denoted yoy in the variable names), were consistently the least influential temporal features, which does make some sense as a species change from one year to the next is not representative of a larger trend.
 Additionally, location information (denoted lat and long in the variable names), was also a poorer predictor than expected.
 There was some anticipation that changing organism ranges might have a relationship with red list category classification.
 But that might have been a stretch to assume when such information might have been sourced from captive animal locations.
 As environmental factors seemed to play the largest role, using temporally dynamic environmental indicators such as dissolved oxygen, chlorophyll-a, or nitrogen levels (estimated from satellite imagery) could provide further improvements to our models.